 One of the winning teams is a partnership between University of Toronto (Profs.
 Cheng and Kortschot, Chemical Engineering), University of Queensland (Prof. Torero, Combustion Engineering) and myself.
 Our toilet concept focuses on treating the liquid (urine and wash water) via low-energy ultra-violet light using only a fraction of the energy obtained from a solar panel.
 Meanwhile, the feces are destroyed using its own embedded energy.
 Self-sustaining smouldering, the process observed in a charcoal barbeque, is here employed to convert the feces into heat and water vapour with minimal input of external energy.
 The smouldering reactor is an adaptation of a new soil remediation technology developed at Western in the RESTORE (Research for Subsurface Transport and Remediation) group.
 This technology, known as STAR (Self-sustaining Treatment for Active Remediation), has been demonstrated to destroy toxic industrial pollutants in soil in a similar cost effective and energy efficient manner.
 You can watch a video explaining this new toilet concept and read an article in Popular Science magazine presenting a prototype sketch of the toilet and accompanying explanation.

 The second phase of the Reinvent the Toilet Challenge is currently seeing these teams developing full-scale prototypes, turning their scientific concepts into working toilets.
 The Gates Foundation is seeking rapid results, with a full prototype expected in approximately 12 to 14 months.
 These will be showcased (including our design) in a second Toilet Fair in early 2014.
 The Gates Foundation, which hands out around $3 billion each year across all aspects of philanthropy, is ramping up its investment in sanitation from $6.5m to $80m a year.
-This money – invested not only in research but also building demand for sanitation, as well as advocacy and monitoring programs – is an investment that the World Health Organization estimates will produce a return of 900% in the form of social and economic benefits from improved sanitation, particularly from increased productivity and reduced health care costs.
+This money – invested not only in research but also building demand for sanitation, as well as advocacy and monitoring jumping castle programs – is an investment that the World Health Organization estimates will produce a return of 900% in the form of social and economic benefits from improved sanitation, particularly from increased productivity and reduced health care costs.